ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/11-bucket-hashing.md

 Because the entire bucket is then in memory, processing an insert or search operation requires only one disk access, unless the bucket is full.
 If the bucket is full, then the overflow bucket must be retrieved from disk as well.
-Naturally, overflow should be kept small to minimize unnecessary disk accesses.
+Naturally, overflow should be kept small to minimise unnecessary disk accesses.

 ::: dsvis